The Three Month Blues

 I am the type of person that doesn’t get home sick.
 Don’t get me wrong, I miss my loved ones but I was never really the girl at school camp who started crying on day two because she missed her mummy.
 I crave change, movement, direction.
 Heading off on a road trip fills me with a sense of euphoria and packing up and moving everyday is a lifestyle I find so addictive.

-So when the three month blues set in, I took some time to reflect on all the wonderful life experiences NY has offered me so far and how many I still had ahead of me.
-NY has so many more secrets to share with me and I plan to stick around till we are good friends.
+So when the three month blues set in, I took some time to reflect on all the wonderful life experiences NY has offered me so far and how many I have ahead of me.
+The city has so many more secrets to share with me and I plan to stick around till we are good friends.

 These are some of my favourite NY moments in the last three months.